 This means that on a yearly basis, a transaction volume of approximately $1825 trillion goes through the SWIFT network.

 Say, banks used the superior Bitcoin network instead to settle these payments.
 The Bitcoin network currently allows for approximately 300,000 transactions per month—and it is not expected to increase the number of transactions significantly over time because the strength of Bitcoin is its decentralized security, trust, and availability that comes at the expense of the number of transactions.

 This means that the Bitcoin network can handle 3.6 million transactions per year.
-Each transaction can have an arbitrary settlement value as determined by the price of Bitcoin and the average number of Bitcoins per transaction.
+Each transaction can have an arbitrary settlement value as determined by the price of BTC and the average number of BTC per transaction.

 If Bitcoin replaces SWIFT as a means to settle bank-to-bank transactions, it would have to transact $1825 trillion with 3.6 million transactions in a given year.
 This means that the average per-transaction value is $506,944,444.
 Let’s make it $500 million.